mendix/docs/content/developerportal/deploy/environments-details.md

 From **Mendix version 8.12**, you can control the value of SameSite in your cookies.
 The default for all cookies is `SameSite=None`, which means that they can be used in an iframe.
 You can change this value in the `com.mendix.core.SameSiteCookies` [custom runtime setting](#custom-runtime-settings) if you want to add restrictions to apps running outside iframes.

 For **Mendix versions below 8.12** there was no SameSite value set on cookies and the behavior is dependent on the browser default.
-To ensure that cookies can be used within iframes, you can set the custom runtime variable `SAMESITE_COOKIE_PRE_MX812` to `true` in [custom environment variables](#custom-environment-variables), which will set `SameSite=None` for all your cookies.
+To ensure that cookies can be used within iframes, you can set the custom runtime variable `SAMESITE_COOKIE_PRE_MX812` to `true` in [custom environment variables](#custom-environment-variables), which will set `SameSite=None; Secure;` for all your cookies.

 {{% alert type="warning" %}}
 The SAMESITE_COOKIE_PRE_MX812 setting will only be implemented the next time your app is deployed.